Re-thinking time: How to set goals and commit to them.

 Often, we are harder on ourselves than anyone else, and our inner critic can be very judgmental when we don’t keep up with our desired habits.
 We sometimes think something is wrong with us for not being able to stick to an exercise plan or study schedule, but Kieran says we must practice more self-compassion and remember that we are not broken.
 Kieran reminds us that we are all human and to think of ourselves as perfectly imperfect, we just need to set up systems for success.
 If we set up processes that make it easier to achieve our goals they are more likely to last.
 For example, if you have a goal to exercise every morning you could try putting out your gym clothes the night before or even wearing your active gear to bed so you have no excuse.
 Or you could take some tasty fruit and nuts to work to avoid the afternoon chocolate craving.
 Find the daily habits that trigger behavioural change.

 If you think about focusing time once a week to achieve your goals there are only 52 times you can make a difference in one year.

-Kieran suggests breaking your time out into weeks, and ideally putting your full year onto one page so you can see it all.
+Kieran suggests breaking your time out into weeks and ideally putting your full-year onto one page so you can see it all.
 It doesn’t need to start in January and finish in December, but it’s great to see the full 12 months to plan.
-Start by putting down all the immoveable things on the calendar such as holidays, work commitments, study etc. Then see what time you have left to fill with the things you want to do.
+Start by putting down all the immovable things on the calendar such as holidays, work commitments, study, etc. Then see what time you have left to fill with the things you want to do.
 Plot in time to do your desired activities, i.e. write a book, go on a course, go to networking events.

 We are so excited to hear Kieran in person at our Corporate PA Summit in Melbourne, Sydney and Auckland this year, where she will be delivering a Mindset Masterclass and sharing tools and solutions for mental agility.
 In the meantime, if you would like to hear more from Kieran you can follow her here: @thinkkieranf